frontend-alex/MonoMERN-Stack/README.md

 pnpm run dev
 ```

 **Important:** For OTP functionality to work, email templates must be copied to the build directory.
-This happens automatically during development, but if you encounter OTP email issues, run:
+This happens automatically during development, but if you encounter OTP email issues, run inside the app/server:
 ```bash
 pnpm run copy-templates --filter server
 ```